Iskender-Garajayev/Front-end-50-projects-on-ReactJS/movie-app/README.md

- E-commerce site written in Typescript
+ Movie site written in React js

 ## What tools were used
 - react-responsive-carousel